1

 How much do microbiology phd jobs pay per year?

-As of Jul 14, 2026, the average yearly pay for microbiology phd in the United States is $93,656.00, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average yearly pay for microbiology phd in the United States is $93,656.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $73,500.00 and $111,000.00 per year, depending on experience, location, and employer.

-What are the typical career advancement opportunities for someone with a Microbiology PhD?
+What are the typical career advancement opportunities for someone with a microbiology PhD?

 Professionals with a PhD in Microbiology often have diverse advancement opportunities, including moving into senior research positions, leading laboratory teams, or transitioning into roles such as Principal Investigator or Research Director.
 Many also pursue academic careers, teaching at the university level or securing tenure-track positions.
 Additionally, there are options to enter industry roles in biotechnology, pharmaceuticals, public health, or regulatory affairs, where leadership and project management pathways are available.
 Advancement typically depends on a combination of research achievements, publication record, teamwork, and demonstrated leadership skills.

-What is a Microbiology PhD job?
+What does a microbiology PhD do?

 What cities are hiring for Microbiology Phd jobs?
-Cities with the most Microbiology Phd job openings:

 What are the most commonly searched types of Microbiology Phd jobs?
-The most popular types of Microbiology Phd jobs are:

-What states have the most Microbiology Phd jobs?
 States with the most job openings for Microbiology Phd jobs include:

 Microbiology and Immunology Faculty